 Pork left before a fence and continue on a track across the centre of the green.
-About 20m before houses, fork left on a curving path and then almost immediately fork left again, and go straight over a track at a fingerpost, beside more houses.
-On reaching the start of woodland, keep right in the direction of a 2-way fingerpost, past gardens on the right.
-50m later, go through a swing gate to enter a meadow.
+About 20m before houses, fork left on a curving path and then almost immediately fork left again, and go straight over a track at a fingerpost [Nov 2024: grounded], beside more houses.
+On reaching the start of woodland, turn right as directed by a 1-arm fingerpost, past gardens on the right.
+50m later, go through a metal kissing-gate to enter a meadow.
 Follow the path uphill across this large grassy space, passing under wires.
 On the other side pass through a temporary metal gate, to the right of a collapsed stile, into a dark wood.
 Keep to the main path through the wood.
 The path is joined by a wider path coming from the left and crosses a stream.